osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 ### Handling rate limit boundaries

 We want to be safe against the case where say we have a daily rate limit ending at a given time, and an adversary attempts to attack near the boundary window.
 We would not like them to be able to "double extract funds" by timing their extraction near a window boundary.

 Admittedly, not a lot of thought has been put into how to deal with this well.
-Right now we envision simply handling this by saying if you want a quota of duration D actually include two quotas of duration D, but offset by `D/2` from each other.
+Right now we envision simply handling this by saying if you want a quota of duration D, instead include two quotas of duration D, but offset by `D/2` from each other.

+### Inflow parameterization

+The "Inflow" side of a rate limit is essentially protection against unforeseen bug on a counterparty chain.
+This can be quite conservative (e.g. bridged amount doubling in one week).
+This covers a few cases:
+* In a counter-party chain B

+It does get more complex when the counterparty chain is itself a DEX, but this is still much more protection than nothing.

-### Inflow / Outflow parameterization
+### Outflow parameterization

+The "Outflow" side of a rate limit is protection against a bug on Osmosis OR

+This has potential for much more user-frustrating issues, if set too low.

 ### Example suggested parameterization